 Every Saturday at 10 a.m., Lynne Warfel takes a close look at great films, their scores and the stories behind the cameras... all in five minutes.

-- Flicks in Five: North By Northwest
+- Flicks in Five: Miracle on 34th Street

-- Flicks in Five: Back to the Future
+- Flicks in Five: The Trolley Song

 Another movie score summer with Roll Credits begins with a Fourth of July pre-function, Monday night at 7.
 Lynne Warfel, a personality as colorful as a shirt from our nation's 50th state, is joined once again by her sidekick Bill Morelock, a man with the relatively muted presence of George Gobel.
 They get along.
 The Independence Day playlist ranges from the patriotic to the picnic-related with a John Williams chase scene and maybe a Henry Mancini cocktails-at-six tune thrown in to complete the portrait of a very large and complex country's birthday.